MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/monitor-dpm.md

 ## Monitor with the DPM console
 To monitor DPM in the console, you should be logged on to the DPM server with a local admin account.
 Here's what you can monitor:

 -   On the **Alerts** tab, you can monitor errors, warnings, and general information for a protection group, for a specific protected computer, or by message severity.
-You can view active and inactive alerts and set up email notifications
+You can view active and inactive alerts and set up email notifications.

 -   On the **Jobs** tab, you can view jobs initiated by DPM for a specific protected computer or protection group.
 You can  follow job progress or check resources consumed by jobs.